iree-org/iree-test-suites/sharktank_models/quality_tests/README.md

     --external-file-directory=${PATH_TO_EXTERNAL_FILES}
 ```

-Important Note: you should point it to `sharktank_models/quality_tests` directory if you want to run benchmark tests.
+Important Note: you should point it to `sharktank_models/quality_tests` directory if you want to run quality tests.

 ### Required and optional fields for the JSON model file